 Most payment terminals in the market are bank terminals.
 Bank terminal only accepts bank cards such as Visa / Mastercard / UnionPay / Umoja (local card scheme).
 Paying with a mobile money account on these devices is not an option as the terminals only accept card payments.
 Customers with a mobile money account can’t make a payment.
 A large group of merchant doesn’t have a payment terminal which makes them unable to offer Visa / Mastercard to their customers having a bank card.
 This creates a mismatch in payment acceptances which causes frustration for both merchant and customer.

-There is a large potential for merchant payments in Tanzania, merchants do have the need to accept electronic payments but struggle with offering their customers electronic payment acceptance.
+There is a large potential for merchant payments, the Tanzania payment industry can be large, merchants do have the need to accept electronic payments but struggle with offering their customers electronic payment acceptance.
 To fully utilize the potential of electronic payments, the payment experience should be made seamless and easy.